ad21code/ecommerce_website/README.md

 - Proceed to checkout and make payments using PayPal.
 - Leave ratings and reviews for products you purchase.

-For more detailed instructions, refer to the [Releases section](https://github.com/roniepascal/mern-ecommerce-website/releases) where you can find specific builds and their corresponding documentation.

 ## Folder Structure